 Journey

 I never set out to become a ceramic artist.
 After a career in social work and time living in South Africa, I found my way back to creativity, and clay quickly became my focus.
-What began as curiosity grew into a fascination with the material and the way it transforms from something soft and pliable into a form with real presence.
+What began as curiosity became something I couldn't put down, a material that demands presence, patience, and complete attention.

 The Process

-I work with grogged stoneware, drawn to its natural texture and subtle imperfections.
-My forms lean towards curves, soft edges, and surfaces that invite touch, with an emphasis on form and texture rather than surface decoration.
-Sketches can be a starting point, but the real decisions happen in the making, as the forms change and develop under my hands.
+I work with grogged stoneware, drawn to its natural texture and the honesty of its surface.
+My forms lean towards curves, soft edges, and surfaces that invite touch, with an emphasis on form and texture rather than decoration.
+The clay is left largely unglazed, preserving

 Inspiration